Marianne Martens, PhD

 Other Writing

-Campana, K., Mills, J., Haines, C., Prendergast, T., and Martens, M. (in press).
+Campana, K., Mills, J., Haines, C., Prendergast, T., and Martens, M. (2019).
 To tech or not to tech: The debate and the research around technology, young children, and the library.
 Children & Libraries.

 Martens, M. (2018).
 Foreword to Swan Lake by Lisbeth Zwerger.
 Invited by the publisher, NorthSouth Books, for reissue of book originally published in 2002.